-Dr Randolph Kent is a Visiting Professor at the African Leadership Centre and a Senior Associate Fellow at the Royal United Services Institute.
-Prior to those appointments, he directed the Humanitarian Futures Programme at King's College London.
+He is a Senior Associate Fellow at the Royal United Services Institute.
+Prior to this, he directed the Humanitarian Futures programme at King's.
 Here, he and his staff worked from 2004 to 2016 with a wide range of multilateral, bilateral and non-governmental organisations to strengthen their strategic and planning capacities for dealing with longer-term humanitarian threats.

 Randolph accepted his post at King’s after completing his assignment as UN Resident and Humanitarian Coordinator for Somalia in April 2002.
 Prior to this, he served as United Nations Humanitarian Coordinator in Kosovo (1999), United Nations Humanitarian Coordinator in Rwanda (1994-1995), Chief of the United Nations Emergency Unit in Sudan (1989-1991) and Chief of Emergency Prevention and Preparedness in Ethiopia (1987-1989).